annleefores/cruddur/journal/week0.md

 ![Alt text](media/week0/ev-cli-4.png)

-I got the response (as shown above) at first I thought the command failed, but in the console everything looked good.
-So I deleted services and ran the command again.
+I got the response as shown above, at first I thought the command failed, but in the console everything looked okay.
+So I deleted eventbridge rule  and ran the command again.
 Making sure to check before connecting target and after connecting target.

 This is how it looks in the  console when SNS topic is added

 ![Alt text](media/week0/ev-cli-5.png)